-TORAH & MENTAL HEALTH
+TORAH & MENTAL HEALTH (PARSHAT VAETCHANAN)

 Is being religious good for your mental health?
 Many psychologists, starting with Freud and continuing to some extent to psychologists working during the last part of the 20th century, believed that religion was antithetical to mental health.
 Some therapists even went so far as to challenge their patients’ religious beliefs for the purpose of increased well-being.
 However, as a result of increased cultural sensitivities and robust scientific research, the field has shifted its perspective.
 While certain types of religious beliefs have been identified as negatively impacting mental health, for the most part, religious beliefs are actually connected to increased mental well-being.